 - This is melted to 75°C and poured at 69°C - this is hotter than our regular Custom Melt and Pour Soap Bases.

 - To make the powdery coating you need approximately 1/2 cup Sericite (which is the best option I found).
 I preferred this to White Kaolin Clay which was my other powder trial.
-The Sericite forms a thin skin of protection and I have not had to wrap the soap squares.
-If you don’t coat in sericite and allow it to absorb on the surface, you do need to ensure the soap doesn’t get exposed to any moisture and it may stick together if stored in a jar
+The Sericite (or clay or cornflour) forms a thin skin of protection and I have not had to wrap the soap squares.
+If you don’t coat in sericite and allow it to absorb on the surface, you do need to ensure the soap doesn’t get exposed to any moisture and it may stick together if stored in a jar.

 1 x 15cm square to line the base of the mould and cut 1 x long strip.